CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 3 - Rhudaur's Eye.md

 Giles Cooperson, their Nervous, Reforming farmhand, hid nearby.
 He was exiled from Bree for repeated theft, but has started to mend his ways at the Eye, like many before him.

 Carlson and his family decided to stay in the tower, where they could secure the strong door behind them.
 We accompanied them there, wanting to search out this place to find what we could learn (and look for the hidden treasure Gorin reminded me!).
-Galamdir took first watch on the broken tower and we settled in for some much needed rest.
+Amdiriel took first watch on the broken tower and we settled in for some much needed rest.

-As we searched the tower the next morning, Galamdir recalled an old rhyme about the tower.
+As we searched the tower the next morning, Amdiriel recalled an old rhyme about the tower.
 Tales tell that the Knight of Rhudaur was allowed to keep an tenth of the tolls he extracted and the old rhyme claims these were hidden behind the third stone up from the floor in the corner of the master’s bedroom, for the successor Kingdoms were forged when Arnor was broken into three Kingdoms and the number three was considered lucky.

 We made our way to the bedchamber, but ever the treasure hound, Gorin had already discovered the hidden compartment!
 Inside was a sturdy wooden chest with black iron strapping.
 After a minute of effort, Gorin threw open the arched lid.
 Inside was a small amount of gold, the remains of the Knight's tithe.